twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ~~~

 ### twr_debugcon
-Returns an IOConsole that goes to the browser's debug console.
+Returns an IoConsole that goes to the browser's debug console.

 ~~~
 #include "twr-crt.h"